 Wherever they land, today’s young people plan to more or less stay put.
 While Gen Z might seem to be constantly on the lookout for the next best thing — be it a smartphone, social media site, movie, or music download — survey respondents said they expect to own, on average, just two houses.

-To learn more, read the full press release, and watch the video below.
+To learn more, watch the video below.
 Check back for more insights about tomorrow’s homebuyers, who might become customers sooner than you think — saying they plan to make their first home purchase at about age 28.
 More about that next time!